 I have always had a passion for agriculture and the outdoors.
 It came from my mom.
 She is a country girl at heart and has taught me a lot about horses and their care.
 I was lucky to have parents that supported me and my horse endeavors.

 My horse riding talents landed me a scholarship on the Oklahoma State University varsity equestrian team after high school graduation.
 I knew I wanted to be involved in agriculture and settled on majors in animal science and agricultural communications.

-I love our ranching lifestyle.
+I love the ranching lifestyle.
 There are many ups and downs, but with each peak and valley, a new life lesson is learned.
-Troy works sun up till sun down.
+Farmers and ranchers work sunup to sundown.
 I help when I can, but having a career limits most of my helping him to evenings and the weekends.
 Most of my “vacation” days are spent working with the cows and calves!